51. Customer-Centricity Circle

 Key Elements

-The five steps of every customer journey, and the linked types of activities, are the following:
+The five generic steps in the customer journey are the following:

 Key Insights